rolandjlevy/js-sliders-game/notes.md

 - sort out position and width of leaderboard when score is added
 - create new game in addScoreButton click, line 69
 - create an .env file so firebase api key isn't exposed

+### Improvements

+- create auto-solve button which randomly picks a div and triggers click event